CodepediaOrg/codepediaorg.github.io/_posts/2020/2020-06-07-first-intellij-plugin.md

 ```

 #### Get project and file name

-The title and the comment of the codelet as well is filled with the project's name plus the file where the code snippet
+The start of snippet's comment is automatically filled with the project's name plus the file where the code snippet
 is selected from.
 You can access these attributes from a virtual file [`VirtualFile`](https://www.jetbrains.org/intellij/sdk/docs/basics/architectural_overview/virtual_file.html):

 ```java